Judge (band): History

 Their first release was a 7-inch EP on Porcell's label Schism (which he ran along with Side by Side/Gorilla Biscuits guitar player Alex Brown) entitled New York Crew.
 The record featured five songs, one of which was a cover of "Warriors" by the British oi!/punk band Blitz.
-On this recording, the band was merely a two-piece, featuring Porcelly on bass and guitar, and Ferraro on vocals and drums.
+On this recording, the band was merely a two-piece, featuring Porcell on bass and guitar, and Ferraro on vocals and drums.
 But with the addition of bass-player Jimmy Yu (of Mike's former band Death Before Dishonor, which eventually evolved into Supertouch) and drummer "Lukey" Luke Abbey (Warzone/Gorilla Biscuits), they got together a fully functional live line-up.

+In terms of their sound, Judge's music featured very metal-influenced riffing, but remained close to its hardcore roots without leaning too hard into heavy metal, similar to bands like Agnostic Front and D.R.I.

-The band received much criticism due to their militant straight edge lyrics, especially from fanzines like San Francisco's Maximum Rock'N'Roll.
-The militant lyrics were a conscious move on the band's part, as they were sick of seeing bands like Youth of Today, who in reality had a very positive message, get slagged for being too militant.
-So they decided to give the nay-sayers exactly what they wanted – the most militant Straight Edge band imaginable.
+The band received criticism due to their militant straight edge lyrics, especially from fanzines like San Francisco's Maximum Rock'N'Roll.
+The militant lyrics were a conscious move on the band's part in response to bands like Youth of Today, who in reality featured positive messages in their music, receive backlash for being "too militant."
+To combat this, they decided to intentionally provoke critics and create "the most militant Straight Edge band imaginable."
 Mike Ferraro has later on admitted that provocation was an important aim for the band.

-Judge was not just heavy in message, the music had very metal-influenced riffing, but remained close to its hardcore roots, without going all out metal, such as bands like Agnostic Front and D.R.I.

-With a new line-up of Sammy Siegler (Side by Side/Youth of Today/Project X etc.) on drums and Matt Pincus on bass, the band proceeded to record their full-length LP Bringin' It Down for Revelation Records at Chung King Studios in New York City.
+In January 1989, with a new line-up of Sammy Siegler (Side by Side/Youth of Today/Project X etc.) on drums and Matt Pincus on bass, the band proceeded to record their full-length LP Bringin' It Down for Revelation Records at Chung King Studios in New York City.
 The recording was finished, but the band were so unhappy with the result that they decided to scrap it and re-record it at Normandy Sound in Rhode Island, where the Cro-Mags had recorded their Best Wishes album.
 Revelation did however put out a limited pressing of the original recording, fittingly titled Chung King Can Suck It.
 It was given to people who had pre-ordered the record, and with only 110 copies pressed (all on white vinyl), it is one of the most sought-after hardcore records in existence, going for as much as $6,600 on online auction sites such as eBay.

 Eventually, Bringin' It Down was released in 1989.
 Judge continued touring up until 1991, and even released another 7-inch EP, There Will Be Quiet, featuring "The Storm" and "Forget This Time" (the CD-version also contains a cover version of "When the Levee Breaks", originally by Led Zeppelin).

 In May 2013, Judge reunited and played two shows in New York City.
 In 2014 and 2015, the band continued to play shows in United States as well as in South America and Europe.